braze-inc/braze-docs/_docs/_user_guide/message_building_by_channel/in-app_messages/preview.md

 {% sdk_min_versions web:2.5.0 android:8.0.0 ios:3.23.0 %}

 {% alert warning %}
 Because this message type can only be received by certain newer SDK versions, users that are on unsupported SDK versions will not receive the message.
-Consider adopting this new message type once a significant portion of your user base is reachable, or target only those users whose app version is above the requirements.
+Consider adopting this new message type once a significant portion of your user base is reachable, or target only those users whose app version is later than the requirements.
 Learn more about [filtering by most recent app version]({{site.baseurl}}/user_guide/engagement_tools/campaigns/ideas_and_strategies/new_features/#filtering-by-most-recent-app-versions).
 {% endalert %}

 ### New message type {#new-message-type}